freddiehaddad/assembly/README.md

 }
 ```

-For simplicity, we will assume ILP-64 -- meaning integers and pointers are all 64-bit (8 bytes).
+For simplicity, we will assume ILP-64 &mdash; meaning integers and pointers are all 64-bit (8 bytes).
 Program flow will be captured starting inside `bar`, ignoring how we got to this point.
 We'll walk through the calling convention from here.

 If we were to imagine the stack at the moment program flow moves to `bar`, it might look like this: